 Myrtle (Myrtus communis)

-Myrtle is an evergreen scrub which is used for its leaves or berries both fresh and dried.
+Myrtle is an evergreen scrub which is used for its leaves or berries, both fresh and dried.

 Myrtle leaves and berries are highly aromatic and perfumed with orange-blossom notes.

-Myrtle is native to the Mediterranean and Middle East and has been a popular flavoring in Mediterranean cuisine, particularly in the islands of Crete, Corsica and Sardinia.
+Myrtle is native to the Mediterranean and Middle East and has been a popular flavouring in Mediterranean cuisine, particularly in the islands of Crete, Corsica and Sardinia.
 It is mentioned often in Greek mythology and is known as a symbol of love and immortality.
 Myrtle is a common addition to wedding bouquets, particularly those of royal families.

 Myrtle is used crushed for heal wounds, rashes and skin irritations and in China and Europe it is used in herbal medicine to treat sinus infections.